jlas1/Klicky-Probe/README.md

 There are also some more mounting options on [Usermods](./Usermods/), for other printers (Voron Legacy), integrated magnets in the AfterBurner toolhead and some complementary items. ***Check it out***

-This mod is also on [VoronUsers repository](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/JosAr/Klicky Probe).
+This mod is also on [VoronUsers repository](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/JosAr/Klicky-Probe) .

 # Bill of Materials (BOM)